 Hotel Quinta das Lagrimas is known as the best hotel in Coimbra.
 It has 5 stars, it gets amazing reviews from previous guests, and it is a really unique place.

-The first thing you should know about Quinta das Lagrimas is that the hotel is actually a palace which dates back to the Middle Ages.
+The first thing you should know about Quinta das Lagrimas is that the hotel is actually a palace that dates back to the Middle Ages.
 However, it was recently renovated, so while retaining the traditional vibe, it has extremely well-designed rooms, and you can expect a very comfortable stay.

 It’s a classy hotel and you will notice that immediately as you step inside.
 There is an impressive stairway leading up to the entrance, and when you get inside, you will be greeted with amazing service.
 This is the hotel to choose in Coimbra if you want to be treated like a VIP.
 There is a wonderful spa, an impressive library, two restaurants that serve dishes made from locally sourced foods.
 Quinta das Lagrimas has its own wine cellar.
 You will also find a golf course nearby.
 And if you are arriving by car, parking is free.